marcoberger/aws-build-trigger/README.md

-# Triggering AWS CodePipeline builds from a GitHub monorepo
+# Use AWS CodeBuild to trigger build pipeline

-This is the repository that contains the sample code for the [codecentric blog](https://blog.codecentric.de) article [Triggering AWS CodePipeline builds from a GitHub monorepo](https://blog.codecentric.de/addThePathHere).
+This is the repository that contains the sample code for the [codecentric blog](https://blog.codecentric.de) article [Use AWS CodeBuild to trigger build pipeline](https://blog.codecentric.de/en/2019/05/codebuild-trigger-pipeline/).

 ## Calling the module